AsmundSchei/QuestSystem/README.md

-With permission from Reids, I uploaded a quest system based of his tutorials.
+With permission from Reid, I uploaded a quest system based of his tutorials.
 The purpose is to have a updated version for UE5.
 I also added a destroy actor objective which wasnt in the original version.